 Before it became the scene of genocide with bones and teeth fragments strewn throughout the soil, the land was a peaceful orchard.
 While walking the grounds I noticed hundreds of small colorful butterflies hovering around the mass grave sites.
-Part of the audio includes 9 survivors telling their stories – tragic, gut wrenching accounts of what they actually experienced.
+Part of the audio includes survivors telling their stories – tragic, gut-wrenching accounts of what they actually experienced.
 Their stories brought tears to my eyes.

-The tour ends at a memorial stupa which displays 17 layers of skulls and bones from the genocide victims.
-The exterior of the impressive structure includes Hindu and Buddhist symbols like garudas and nagas – large mythical birds and snakes – coming together in peace although they are traditionally enemies.
+The tour ends at a memorial stupa displaying seventeen layers of genocide victim skulls and bones.
+The exterior of the impressive structure includes mythical Hindu and Buddhist symbols – garudas (birds) and nagas (snakes) – coming together in peace.
+Traditionally, the religious groups are enemies.

-The Tuol Sleng Genocide Museum (aka S21 – Security Office 21) is a former high school.
+The Tuol Sleng Genocide Museum (aka S21 – Security Office 21) is a former Phnom Penh high school.
 In August 1975 after winning the civil war, the Khmer Rouge converted it into a prison and torture center.
 Tuol Sleng means “Hill of the Poisonous Trees”.

 Prisoners accused of opposing the Pol Pot regime were repeatedly tortured and coerced into confessing to crimes they did not commit and naming innocent family members, close friends, and associates.
 In 1979 the invading Vietnamese army uncovered the prison and in 1980 the People’s Republic of Kampuchea reopened it as a historical museum memorializing the cruel actions of the Khmer Rouge.

-The Khmer Rouge designed the torture system at Tuol Sleng to make prisoners confess to whatever crimes their cruel captors chose.
-Prisoners were routinely beaten and tortured with electric shocks, searing hot metal instruments, hangings, and the use of various other torture devices.
-They cut prisoners with knives or suffocated them with plastic bags.
-Other methods for generating confessions included pulling out fingernails while pouring alcohol on the wounds, holding prisoners’ heads under water, and using waterboarding techniques.
+The torture system at Tuol Sleng was designed to make prisoners confess to whatever crimes their captors chose.
+Prisoners were routinely beaten and tortured using knives, electric shocks, searing hot metal instruments, suffocation with plastic bags, and hangings.
+Other methods used to generate confessions included pulling fingernails, pouring alcohol on open wounds, and waterboarding.

 The Killing Fields and Tuol Sleng Prison are two of the world’s most painful and appalling examples of political tyranny, intolerance, and man’s inhumanity to man.
 Touring these sites was extremely painful and disturbing.